 The client has been developed as part of a research programme investigating agent-based manufacturing systems.
-It is isomorphic and able to both server (Node.js) and client-side (Browser).
+It is isomorphic capable of running on server (Node.js) and client-side (Browser) applications.

 To install the package, use the following code.
 I am aiming to put it onto npm soon.